rabiddoughnuts/TeamProject7/MeetingMinutes/Week10/Nov05.md

 People who attended:
 - Reese Hatfield -
 - Zack - Tested transmission with team
 - Brandon -
-- Muhammed -
+- Muhammed - Assisted in demostrating the end to end testing of image detection, transmission, and red circle detection and editing.
 - Nathan -
 ## Other Notes & Information
 N/A